In October 1900, Cain and Margaret Barnes Artis sold a large lot in southeast Wilson to Mount Hebron Lodge No. 42, Prince Hall Masons.

 Cain Artis died 23 March 1917 in Wilson township, also of pulmonary tuberculosis.
 Per his death certificate, he was born March 1851 in Wayne County to Adam T. Artis and Winnie Coley; was married; and was a farmer.
 W.M.
 Coley of Wilson was informant.

 Margaret Artis’ will entered probate in January 1919.
-Though the document is dated 1909, it seems actually to have been executed days before she died in 1919.
+Though the document is dated 1909, this seems to be an error, and it appears actually to have been executed days before she died in 1919.
 Her sole heir is her daughter Sarah Barnes Barnes.
-She makes no mention of husband Cain Artis, and the 44 acres she bequeathed seems to have been that she had jointly owned or inherited from him.
+She makes no mention of husband Cain Artis, and the 44 acres she bequeathed seems to have been property that she had jointly owned or inherited from him.

 Deed book 55, page 434, Register of Deeds Office, Wilson County Courthouse.